Goldenhub/fullstackopen-part4/README.md

 ### Note

-- the server will run in PORT 3003 by default.
-You can change this in your .env file.
+- The server will run in PORT 3003 by default.
+You can set the PORT in your .env file.
 - MongoDB database was used for this project.
-You can change the database name in your .env file.
+You can set the MONGODB_URI in your .env file.

 ## How to lint